grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 Labels and annotations add additional information about an alert using key/value pairs:

 - [Labels](#labels) are used to differentiate an alert from all other alerts.
-- [Annotations](#annotations) are used to provide extra details to an existing alert.
+- [Annotations](#annotations) are used to provide extra detail on an existing alert.

 ## Labels